 The Raiders further bolster the weak middle of their defense with a good run defender.

-The Raiders could use more inside linebacker talent for the middle of their defense. <br> <br>
+The Raiders could use more talent at linebacker.
+Here's a potential stud. <br> <br>